nathantsoi/btg/README.md

 - Create an instance of your desired launch function.
 For example, for F1-Score: `criterion = mean_fbeta_approx_loss_on(device)` or for Accuracy: `criterion = mean_accuracy_approx_loss_on(device)`

+- BtG losses expect network output in the [0,1] range.
+Typically, a Sigmoid activated final network layer should be used.

 - Train as normal using criterion to compute your loss.
 Here is an abbreviated example from [the PyTorch docs](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#train-the-network):
   ```
   for epoch in range(2):